mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 So, how do you take advantage of promises easily?
 The solution is to code for Firefox using promises and use the [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill/) to address Chrome, Opera, and Edge.

 This polyfill addresses the API namespace and asynchronous event handling across Firefox, Chrome, Opera, and Edge.
-However, at the time of writing (December 2021), support for Opera and Edge was unofficial.

 To use the polyfill, install it into your development environment using npm or download it directly from [GitHub releases](https://github.com/mozilla/webextension-polyfill/releases).